microsoft/PowerApps-Samples/cds/orgsvc/C#/InstallOrRemove/README.md

 - dotnet
 - powerapps
 page_type: sample
-description: "This sample shows how to install or uninstall the sample data for an organization by using the InstallSampleDataRequest message in Common Data Service.
+description: "This sample shows how to install or uninstall the sample data for an organization by using the InstallSampleDataRequest message in Microsoft Dataverse.
 [SOAP]"
 ---

 # Install or remove sample data